karanjitsingh/blogposts/JSTestAdapter.md

 </RunSettings>
 ```

-You can find more options for jest at https://jestjs.io/docs/en/configuration.html
+You can find more options for Jest at https://jestjs.io/docs/en/configuration.html

-#### Running javascript tests in Azure Pipelines
+#### Running JavaScript tests in Azure Pipelines

-We can use the VSTest task in Azure Pipelines to run javascript tests with VSTest and JSTest.
+We can use the VSTest task in Azure Pipelines to run JavaScript tests with VSTest and JSTest.
 Let's go ahead and create a pipeline and add VSTest task to it.

 ![Imgur](https://i.imgur.com/wVinSKh.png)

-We configure the task with runsettings.xml and a test match pattern for javascript files
+We configure the task with runsettings.xml and a test match pattern for JavaScript files

 ![Imgur](https://i.imgur.com/gsDeQcX.png)

 #### Limitations

-While the adapter was designed to be cross-platform there are still a few issues with JSTestAdapter when trying to run it with .NET core build for VSTest.
+While the adapter was designed to be cross-platform there are still a few issues with JSTest when trying to run it with .NET core build for VSTest.
 Along with not smoothly being able to run on Linux (there are a few workarounds to get it to work), even though the architecture is designed to be runtime and test framework abstracted but currently there is no public API to leverage that extensible design.

 #### Conclusion

 JSTest provides a fantastic way of running any kinds of tests through node in a pipeline setting like Azure Devops Pipeline.
-With support for the latest trend in javascript, jest, testing and node runtime, it makes it possible to run about any kind of tests.
+With support for the latest trend in JavaScript, Jest, testing and node runtime, it makes it possible to run about any kind of tests.

-The javascript tests for the adapter itself are run through the adapter, checkout the [_testception_](https://dev.azure.com/karanjitsingh/JSTestAdapter/_build/results?buildId=108&view=results) in action for yourself.
+The JavaScript tests for the adapter itself are run through the adapter, checkout the [_testception_](https://dev.azure.com/karanjitsingh/JSTestAdapter/_build/results?buildId=108&view=results) in action for yourself.

 ###### Source: [JSTestAdapter Repo](https://github.com/karanjitsingh/JSTestAdapter/)